 Make your Mac faster and optimized

 Wondering if it is possible to make your Mac as good as new?
 It is.
-With the help of the Smart Scan module that comes with CleanMyMac X (free download here).
-It quickly scans your Mac to find junk files, any malicious software, and ways to speed up your computer.
+With the help of the Smart Care module that comes with CleanMyMac (free download here).
+It quickly scans your Mac to find junk files and unneeded clutter, any malicious software and privacy vulnerabilities, apps to update, and ways to speed up your computer.
 All you then have to do is click Run.
 Easy!

 CleanMyMac - Smart Scan complete